michelle-min/ASD-word-learning/README.md

 ## PAL Task

 The PAL task has participants learn a pair of images, one a symbol and the other a picture of an object.
-There are two blocks for training and free sort.
-In the **train block**, 18 videos are played in random order.
-Each video associates a symbol and object through movement.
-The videos are played twice with movement in opposite directions.
+There are two blocks of training and two blocks of free sort.
+In both **train blocks**, there are 9 videos that associate a symbol and object through movement.
+Of the two train block, one is iconic and the other is ambiguous.

 # Links